comunica/Article-SSWS2020-AMF/content/solution.md

 Once a true negative is found, it will immediately return an empty stream to indicate that this BGP definitely contains no results.
 If all checks on the other hand pass, the original BGP logic will be invoked, which will down the line invoke more expensive HTTP requests.

+Performance-wise, the overhead of this algorithm is also negligible.
+The complexity of this algorithm is `O(n)`, with `n` the number of triple patterns.
+Like before, since the AMF tests are inexpensive, the computational impact of this algorithm is very low.

 <figure id="amf-bgp-pseudo" class="listing">
 ````/code/amf-bgp-pseudo.js````